twbs/bootstrap/docs/layout/flexbox-grid.md

 {% endexample %}
 </div>

+### Variable width content

-Sometimes it's useful to have a column that lays itself out based on the natural width of its content, especially single line content like inputs, numbers, etc. Using the `col-{breakpoint}-auto` classes, you can guide this behavior as desired.
-This, in conjunction with [horizontal alignment](#horizontal-alignment) classes, is very useful for centering layouts with uneven column sizes as viewport width grows.
+Using the `col-{breakpoint}-auto` classes, columns can size itself based on the natural width of its content.
+This is super handy with single line content like inputs, numbers, etc. This, in conjunction with [horizontal alignment](#horizontal-alignment) classes, is very useful for centering layouts with uneven column sizes as viewport width changes.

 <div class="bd-example-row">
 {% example html %}